 In addition, double coated dogs are known to be excessive shedders when the right season comes around.
 Their coats are always adjusting to the season, which means…you guessed it, more shedding (and grooming for you)!

-Seasonal shedding in Beagles
+There can be seasonal shedding in Beagles

 Aside from the hairless and hypoallergenic dog breeds, every other dog breed will experience seasonal shedding to a certain degree.
 Some more than others.
 Beagles, though, fall into the “more” category because of their thick coats.